klaasbrant/DBPlus/README.md

 # Introduction
-DBPlus is a interface layer between the several python database interface and your program
+DBPlus is a interface layer between the several python database interfaces and your program.
+It makes the SQL access from your program database-agnostic meaning the same code can run unmodified on several databases.
+All you need to change is the database URL.
+Of course if you use specific SQL that will only work on a certain database DBPlus can not change this.

-# Install
+# Installation
-The latest stable release from pypi: pip install DBPlus
+The latest stable release from pypi: pip install dbplus

 From github: Clone the repository using git and issue "pip install ."